ngocjohn/vehicle-info-card/README.md

 Below is the configuration replaced entities card for `Vehicle status` button.

+> [!TIP]
-**Tip:** For an enhanced picture elements card, refer to [this tutorial](https://community.home-assistant.io/t/mercedes-me-component/41911/1809) on the Home Assistant forum.
+> For an enhanced picture elements card, refer to [this tutorial](https://community.home-assistant.io/t/mercedes-me-component/41911/1809) on the Home Assistant forum.
 Use downloaded images with the new version of the component for the best results.

 <details>